 The federal government has an interest in seeing available land developed for productive uses.
 One of the ways it promotes this is through USDA loans, providing a no-down payment loan option for eligible homeowners living in a designated rural area.
 Although Rocket Mortgage® doesn’t offer these loans at this time, we want to make you aware of all your options.

 What Is A USDA Loan?

-A USDA loan (also known as a Rural Development loan) is a mortgage that is backed or directly guaranteed by the U.S. Department of Agriculture (USDA).
-Because they don’t require a down payment, USDA loans provide an affordable borrowing option for home buyers looking to purchase a property in a rural area.
+A USDA loan (also known as a Rural Development loan) is a type of government-backed mortgage that is guaranteed by the U.S. Department of Agriculture (USDA) to support rural housing markets.
+Because they don’t require a down payment, USDA loans provide an affordable borrowing option for home buyers looking to buy a home or refinance in a rural area.

 How Do USDA Loans Work?

 USDA loans are backed by the U.S. Department of Agriculture, making them more accessible than other loan options.
 The centerpiece benefit to this loan option is the ability to buy a home with a 0% down payment.
 There are upfront and annual guarantee fees (split into monthly payments), but these are lower than FHA mortgage insurance premiums.

 You can get a USDA loan as a 30-year fixed-rate mortgage.
 While no other terms are offered, this does mean a lower monthly payment compared to shorter terms.

 If you already have a USDA loan, you can refinance it into a new USDA loan; however, you can't refinance with a USDA loan if you currently have a different loan type.
 Additionally, if you refinance an existing USDA loan into a new one, you can’t take cash out that’s not being invested in home improvement.

 What Are The Qualifications For A USDA Loan?